vitorbritto/gruntify/README.md

 ![Gruntify Logo](logo-gruntify.jpg "Gruntify")

 Gruntify is a project inspired by [Makefy](https://github.com/vitorbritto/makefy).
-It's a shortcut that I use in my projects, in order to facilitate the configuration of projects that uses Grunt.
+It's a shortcut to start a new project with Grunt or place it in your current project.

-That's a sweet way to use Grunt.
-You'll install **once** all dependencies in **development** environment, define your tasks, set your configuration and build it.
+You'll install **only once** all dependencies in **development** environment, define your tasks, set your configuration and build it.
 All the tasks are well commented with specific options for each plugin.

 > **TODO LIST:** you can check updates notes [here](https://github.com/vitorbritto/gruntify/issues/)